Admission Information

 There is no audition for music education.
 Once the application in the Office of Admissions is complete, the music education program advisor and the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School’s coordinator of graduate studies.

-• A complete repertoire list, specifying those works that have been performed
+• A representative repertoire list, specifying those works that have been performed.

 • A performance audition of at least 15 minutes of music containing repertoire that represents various music styles according to the discipline of the student’s applied area.

-Additionally, vocalists must perform from memory in English, Italian, and one (1) other language.
+• Perform from memory in English, Italian, and one other language.

-Vocalists must demonstrate the ability to play at the piano: I, IV, V, I chord progressions in keys up to 3 sharps and flats.
+• Demonstrate the ability to play at the piano: I, IV, V, I chord progressions in keys up to three sharps and flats.

 The Master of Music in Performance has the following concentrations: